Menu Close

 Year 3 Snapshot

-Each year seems to bring something new and Year 3 was no exception.
-It was the first time I was homeschooling with an infant and without the support and encouragement of my dear mother-in-law who passed away only a few weeks after I had our third baby.
+Each year seems to bring something new, and our 3rd year educating our kids at home was no exception.
+It was the first time I was homeschooling with an infant.
+And we were still grieving the loss of my dear mother-in-law who had passed away only a few weeks after I had our third baby.

 But God has always been our Provider, whether it’s in the form of new insights, tangible resources, or help from friends and family.
 He’s consistently given us hope and a way through difficult seasons, both in homeschooling and life in general.